-7741 and 7743 State Highway 69, Belleville WI is a single A-1 parcel that has, for more than 30 years had at least two legally existing residences with two street addresses; the original pre-zoning farmhouse, and a farm residence that was permitted and built in 1985/1986.
+7741 and 7743 State Highway 69, Belleville WI is a single 55+acre, A-1 parcel purchased by the seller in 1976.
+For more than 30 years had at least two legally existing residences with two street addresses; the original pre-zoning farmhouse, and a farm residence that was permitted and built in 1985/1986.
 Town of Montrose has actually billed tax on a third residence for much of this period for a building permitted as a "storage and playhouse" building.
 We and the 72 year old co-owner that is selling the property are uncertain about the occupancy history of this third structure, but the pre-zoning farm house is still occupied and the second permitted residence (cabin) was occupied until the lease was terminated when the owner decided to put the property up for sale.